Hugo-Hattori/Tkinter_SQL/README.md

 ### Python + SQL
 <p>This project utilizes pyodbc package, allowing python scripts to execute SQL commands on the database.
-In this scenario we're creating the CRUD Operations (Create, Read, Update and Delete).</p>
+In this case we're creating the CRUD Operations (Create, Read, Update and Delete).</p>

 <br>